How to Plan for DoD Retirement

 High-3 Calculator

-• Input the average of your highest three years’ base pay
+- Calculate the average of your highest three consecutive years of base pay

 BRS Calculator